Imedaforyou/Imedaforyou.github.io/index.md

   - type: timeline.html
     section_id: timeline
-    title: Major Achievements!
+    title: IMEDA research road
     background_style: bg-dark text-primary
     last_image: assets/img/timeline-end.png
     actions:
       - image: assets/img/portfolio/thumbnails/1.jpg
         title: >+
-          2017-2018
-          **Humble Beginnings**
+          2020-2023
+          **Data gathering**
         text: >-
-          We begun with small group of people willing to work hard and make our teaching skills worth , in front of all others!
+          We began with a small group of gastroenterologists willing to work hard and gather colonoscopic images in defined protocols!
       - image: assets/img/portfolio/thumbnails/2.jpg
         title: >+
-          November 2019
-          An Coaching started
+          January 2023
+          Training IMEDA
         text: >-
-          We started to gather like minded people and started our stategies and future plans to them.
-As a result , interested people joined us!
+          We started gathering like-minded people and teaching IMEDA with labeled images!

+      - image: ""
+        title: >+
+          January 2024
+          Testing IMEDA
+        text: >-
+          IMEDA knowledge and its performance have been tested by professional gastroenterologists!

   - type: contact.html
     section_id: contacts
     title: Let's Get In Touch!
     text: >-
-      Ready to start your next project with us?
+      Need to know more about IMEDA?
 Give us a call or send us an email and we will get back to you as soon as possible!
     actions:
-    - title: +1 (202) 555-014
+    - title: +98 (919) 8338910
       icon: bi-telephone-fill
     - title: E-Mail
       icon: bi-envelope-fill
-      url: mailto:contact@yourwebsite.com
+      url: myimedass@gmai.com
     - title: Twitter
       icon: bi-twitter
       url: '#'